-SILVER ALERT: KBI search for missing Butler County man
+Silver Alert: KBI search for missing Butler County man

 On Thursday, June 23, Hayes’s vehicle was spotted via a license plate reader in Williamson County, Texas.
 One of his daughters contacted him via telephone on Sunday, June 26.
 He believed that he was in the Dallas, Texas, area.

-Hayes has suffered a previous stroke, has high blood pressure, and the family indicates that he has shown signs of dementia.
+Hayes has suffered a previous stroke and high blood pressure, and the family indicates he has shown signs of dementia.

 If you spot Hayes or have information about his current whereabouts, call 911 or the Butler County Sheriff’s Office at 316-322-4398.